 The second step is to use the extracted data key to access the IP data.
 As the data key is the original symmetric key used to encode the IP, the process is quick.
-The synthesis tools can now synthesize the unencrypted IP.
+The tool can now use the unencrypted IP.